ceisammodes/DRed-MD/README.md

         fr.apply_pca(n_comp=dim)
   ```

-  In the case of PCA, a file named `PCA_k_comp_nm.pickle` with k the number of selected PCs is obtained.
-In the previous example, k=18.
+  In the case of PCA, a file named `PCA_k_comp_nm.pickle`, with `k` the number of selected PCs, is obtained.
+In the previous example, `k = 18`.
 It contains the information about the PCA done on the training set.
 In the case of NMV, a file named `container_var_k_dim_nm.pickle` with k the number of selected NMs ordered by variance is obtained.

 All the ingredients necessary to run in reduced dimensionality are ready!
-In the directory: `tests/trans_AZM/`, some trajectory folders are already prepared and named `TRAJ1/`, `TRAJ2/`, ..., `TRAJ9/`.
+In the directory: `tests/trans_AZM/DRed-MD_trajs/`, some trajectory folders are already prepared and named `TRAJ1/`, `TRAJ2/`, ..., `TRAJ9/`.
+It is possible to find also the `PCA_18_comp_nm.pickle` file copied from the `reference_ensemble/` folder.
-Note that in each folder it is necessary to have:
+Note that in each folder, in order to run in reduced dimensionality, it is necessary to have:

 - the PCA or NMV `.pickle` file
 - `transformer.py` module (part of the OpenMolcas suite) that can be found also in this repository in `src/transformers/`.